waku-org/docs.waku.org/docs/guides/js-waku/quick-start.md

 ## Define a Message Structure

+You need to define a message structure for the following reasons:

+1. **Consistency:** Ensures uniform message format for easy parsing and processing.
+2. **Interoperability:** Facilitates effective communication between different parts of your application.
+3. **Compatibility:** Allows smooth communication between older and newer app versions.

-You need to define a message We recommend using [Protocol Buffers](https://protobuf.dev/) (`Protobuf`) to encode your messages because it is lightweight and efficient.
+We recommend using [Protocol Buffers](https://protobuf.dev/) (`Protobuf`) to encode your messages because it is lightweight and efficient.
 To get started, install the `protobufjs` package using your preferred package manager:

 ```mdx-code-block
 import Tabs from '@theme/Tabs';